praj2408/Natural-Language-Processing-Notes/NLP GPT Notes/readme.md

 In summary, the Bag of Words model is a straightforward approach for representing text data as numerical vectors based on word frequencies.
 While it has limitations, it remains a valuable technique in the field of natural language processing, particularly for tasks where the order of words is less important than their frequencies.

+## BOW vs CBOW
+Bag-of-Words (BoW) and Continuous Bag-of-Words (CBOW) are both models used in natural language processing, particularly in the context of word embeddings and language modeling.
+They serve different purposes and have different architectures:

+Bag-of-Words (BoW):

+BoW is a simple and commonly used model for representing text data.
+It treats each document or sentence as a collection of words, ignoring grammar and word order.
+In BoW, a document is represented as a vector where each element corresponds to the frequency of a particular word in the document.
+BoW is typically used for tasks like document classification, information retrieval, and sentiment analysis.
+Continuous Bag-of-Words (CBOW):

+CBOW is a neural network-based model used for generating word embeddings.
+Unlike BoW, CBOW considers the context of words by predicting a target word based on its surrounding context words.
+In CBOW, the model takes a fixed window of context words as input and predicts the target word in the center of this window.
+CBOW is trained to maximize the probability of predicting the target word given its context words.
+Once trained, the hidden layer of the CBOW model, which represents word embeddings, can be used for various downstream NLP tasks like word similarity, named entity recognition, and machine translation.
+In summary, while BoW is a simple and straightforward method for representing text data based on word frequencies, CBOW is a neural network-based model that captures word semantics by considering the context in which words appear.
+Both approaches have their own strengths and weaknesses and are suitable for different types of tasks in natural language processing.

 ## Euclidian distance and its alternatives
 Euclidean distance is a measure of the straight-line distance between two points in Euclidean space.
 In machine learning, it's commonly used as a distance metric for comparing the similarity between data points.
 Let's delve into Euclidean distance and some of its alternatives used in machine learning: